ar0mant/tars-xlm_r-demo/README.md

 ## Visual Insights

-Below are visual representations of the model's performance:
+Below are visual some of the most notable representations of the model's performance:

 - **F1 Measure Evolution**: A graph showing F1 measures at each training step.